OCT-FPGA/OCT-Tutorials/cloudlab-setup/README.md

 ![plot](images/experiment_4.png)

-Optionally enter a profile name and click Next.
+Optionally enter a name for the experiment and click Next.

 ![plot](images/experiment_5.png)